MIPS in licensing deal with Chinese chipmaker, shares rise

-June 14 (Reuters) - Chip designer MIPS Technologies Inc said China-based Nationz Technologies has licensed its microprocessors for use in mobile payment products.
+(Reuters) - Chip designer MIPS Technologies Inc MIPS.O said China-based Nationz Technologies (300077.SZ) has licensed its microprocessors for use in mobile payment products.

 MIPS shares rose as much as 7 percent in morning trade.